rabarberpie/grit/README.md

 2. The referenced profile setting (or default)
 3. The global profile setting.

 # Configuration
 A specific configuration consists of layering one or many manifests on top of each other, where upper manifests override settings from lower manifests.
+The resulting manifest is stored as an "active manifest".
+Most gitre commands are performed against this manifest.
-Optionally, as a first step, it can retrieve additional manifest files from other locations (e.g. using git clone, ftp, etc.)
+Optionally, as a first step, it can retrieve additional manifest files from other locations (e.g. using git clone, ftp, etc.).

-# Data Extention
+# Data Extension
-It is possible to add arbritarily json key/values as long as they start with "x-". gitre will ignore all these keys.
+It is possible to add arbritarily json key/values as long as they start with "x-". grit will ignore all these keys.
 This can be used to store additional meta-data about the repositories, such as code license information, which is parsed by other tools.